julianmendez/tabulas/README.md

 ## Format

-This describes the project as it is in `master`.
+This describes the project as it is in the `master` branch.

+In this section, the Tabula format is explained using the Tabula/Properties representation.

 The Tabula format has *primitive types* and *composite types*.
 Unless something different is stated in the [release notes](https://github.com/julianmendez/tabula/blob/master/RELEASE-NOTES.md), the primitive types are: